clean-code-craft-tcq-1/test-for-analytics-ArulkumarSundaramoorthy/README.md

 1. Access to the Server containing the telemetrics in a csv file
 2. Opening/Reading CSV file
 3. Date & Time access dependenices in microcontroller
-4. Data Creation compactability for PDF
+4. Data structure Creation compactability for PDF
 5. Converting Data into PDF format
 6. Access to the server to store the PDF
 7. Notification dependenices like Email means access to the platform